EddaSchulz/Pacini_paper/alignment/readme.txt

 The above Sweave R scripts launch the BASH and R scripts stored in the "alignment/scripts/" folder, and store the resulting allele specific (AS) and not-AS count matrices (exon-overlapping, spliced and unspliced) in the "alignment/Count_Matrices/" output directory.
 The "alignment/mm10/" folder includes some files necessary to run (i), and the GTF files for the intronic ("intron.gtf.gz") and exonic&intronic ("wholegene.gtf.gz") mm10 gene annotations.

 ### Computational time
 The computational time required to run the scripts generating the GTF files in (i) and the ones stored in the "scripts/alignment/" and "scripts/counting/" directories can be drastically reduced through parallel computing.
-If the above scripts are parallelized over 30 cores, the computational time required to reproduce the single cell alignment and gene expression quantification described in (i)-(iii) is about 2 hours.
-The (iv) R script can be run locally in about 20 minutes.
+If the above scripts are parallelized over 30 nodes using 10 cores each, the computational time required to reproduce the single cell alignment and gene expression quantification described in (i)-(iii) is about 2 hours.
+The (iv) R script can be run locally on a quad-core CPU in about 20 minutes.